thecodingmachine/kickoff-docker-php/README.md

 ---

-We're working on a lof of projects at [TheCodingMachine](https://www.thecodingmachine.com/) and we needed a tool to easily start a PHP project with Docker.
+We're working on a lot of projects at [TheCodingMachine](https://www.thecodingmachine.com/) and we needed a tool to easily start a PHP project with Docker.
 That's why we started working on the *kickoff-docker-php* stack with the following goals in mind: